 return output

-Certain patterns allow us to predict the faster approach without exhaustive benchmarking.
+Certain patterns allow us to predict the faster approach, without the need of benchmarking the approach.

-One scenario where views always outperform copies is when the view is referencing sequential elements.
-These scenarios call for the use of view, as they provide the same benefits as copies but additionally avoiding memory allocations.
+One scenario where views always outperform copies is when referencing sequential elements.
+These scenarios call for the use of view, as they provide the same benefits as copies, but without incurring memory allocations.

 x = rand(1_000_000)